spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

 2. From the left **Main Menu**, select **Profiles**.

-3. Click the profile you want to update.
-Palette displays the profile stack.
+3. Select the profile you want to update.
+Palette displays the profile details and stack.

 4. Click on **Settings** and choose **Edit Info** from the **drop-down Menu**.
 You can modify the profile name, version, description, and tags.